schmidt-software/KeenWrite/README.md

 Scrivendor
 ==========

-An open source [Markdown] editor written in JavaFX 8.
+An open source [Markdown] editor for authors that separates content from presentation.

 ![Screenshot](images/screenshot.png)